SamwelOpiyo/Greenshoe_Database_ActiveMQ/README.md

 write_differentiated.py connects to the database created by File 2 and updated by File 3 above and then reads the rows stored there and writes them to a CSV file - greenshoeCG.csv.
 It also connects to the ActiveMQ queue and read the data contained therein and write them to a separate CSV file.

-To run it, open the terminal, navigate to the folder containing the project files and run "pip install stomp.py" followed by "python write_differentiated.py <queue name> <username> <password>".
+To run it, open the terminal, navigate to the folder containing the project files and run "pip install stomp.py" followed by "python write_differentiated.py --queue name-- --username-- --password--".

 File "greenshoeCG.csv" and "greenshoeAT.csv" will be created in the working directory.
 If the files did not exist before, they will be created and if they existed before they will be recreated with the updated information.